juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

   - SDSS
 summary: "Analyzed the properties of early-type and late-type galaxies using SDSS data, calculating K-corrections, absolute magnitudes, and characterizing galaxy distributions."
 ---
-The main goal of this project is to measure the luminosity, physical size, and surface brightness distribution of a sample of “early-type” (E, S0) and late-type (S) galaxies.
-For this project, we use the Sloan Digital Sky Survey (SDSS) “g” and “r” bands from Data Release 7.
+Galaxies, the fundamental building blocks of the universe, come in a diverse range of shapes, sizes, and colors.
+Understanding the properties and evolution of galaxies is crucial for unraveling the mysteries of the cosmos.
+This project focuses on measuring the luminosity, physical size, and surface brightness distribution of early-type (elliptical and lenticular) and late-type (spiral) galaxies using data from the Sloan Digital Sky Survey (SDSS).
+By analyzing the differences in these properties between galaxy types, we can gain insights into their formation and evolution, shedding light on the complex history of the universe.
+For this project, I use the SDSS “g” and “r” bands from Data Release 7.

 Before I begin analyzing galaxy data, I have to first retrieve it from the SDSS database.
 To do so, log into the SDSS database at https://casjobs.sdss.org/CasJobs/ and write the following two SQL queries.